 Overall, the divers who use masks with a purge valve feel that it’s just one less thing they have to do underwater, freeing them up for a more focused and enjoyable dive.

-You can get a purge mask with a single lens or two lenses, or even more with panoramic side windows.
-The Aqua Lung Pacifica mask, for example, has a large single tempered glass lens while others, like the EVO Hammerhead+ mask, comes with two lenses and a purge valve.
+You can get a purge mask with a single lens or two lenses, or even more with panoramic side windows for improved peripheral vision.
+The Aqua Lung Pacifica mask, for example, has a large single tempered glass lens while others, like the EVO Hammerhead+ mask, comes with two lenses and a purge mechanism/valve.

 What are some drawbacks?

 Of course, you may be asking yourself why this style of mask isn’t more popular.
 Well, there are a few explanations.